bestbit7/portfolio/_posts/2019-01-06-AttributionQueries.md

     FROM page_visits
     WHERE page_name = '4 - purchase';

-6. How many last touches on the purchase page is each campaign responsible for?
+6.How many last touches on the purchase page is each campaign responsible for?

-    This query will look similar to your last-touch query, but with an additional WHERE clause.

     WITH last_touch AS (SELECT user_id, MAX(timestamp) AS last_touch_at
     FROM page_visits